APEx: Accuracy-Aware Differentially Private Data Exploration: Overview

-The second component named as \emph{privacy analyzer} (Line~\ref{startcomposition}-\ref{endcomposition}) analyzes the accumulated privacy cost.
-Given a sequence of mechanisms $(M_1,\ldots, M_{i-1})$ already executed by the privacy engine that satisfy an overall $(B_{i-1},\delta)$-differential privacy, the privacy engine calls function $\hat{B}_i = {\tt estimateLoss}(M_1,\ldots,M_i,\delta)$ (Line~\ref{estimateloss}) to estimate the privacy loss that would be incurred by running the next mechanism $M_{i}$ (to answer the next query).
-If $\hat{B}_i$ exceeds the privacy budget $B$, then the privacy does not answer the query, and the cleaning engineer might either halt, or ask a query with a higher error tolerance.
-If $\hat{B}_i < B$, then the mechanism will be executed and $M_i(D)$ will be returned to the cleaning engineer.
-The privacy engine then calls $B_i = {\tt analyzeLoss}(M_1,\ldots,M_i,\delta)$ to compute the \emph{actual} privacy loss.
-In most cases, $B_i$ will be the same as $\hat{B}_i$, but in some cases the two can be different.
-In some of our tranlsated mechanisms $M_i$, different execution paths have different privacy loss. $\hat{B}_i$ represents the worst case privacy loss across all execution paths (computed before running $M_i$), while $B_i$ represents the actual privacy loss (after running $M_i$).
-The privacy analyzer guarantees that the execution of any sequence of mechanisms ($M_1,M_2,\ldots,M_i$) before it halts is $(B,\delta)$-differential privacy (see Section~\ref{sec:analyzer}).
+\stitle{Privacy Analyzer.} Given a sequence of queries $(M_1,\ldots,M_{i})$ already executed by the privacy engine that satisfy an overall $B_{i-1}$-differential privacy and a new query $(q_i,\alpha_i,\beta_i)$, \system identifies a set of mechanisms $\mathcal{M}^*$ that all will have a worst case privacy loss smaller than $B-B_{i-1}$ (Line~\ref{estimateloss}).
+That is, running any mechanism in $\mathcal{M}^*$ will not result in exceeding the privacy budget in the worst case.
+If $\mathcal{M}^*=\emptyset$, then \system returns `Query Denied' to the analyst (Line~\ref{denied}).
+Otherwise, \system runs one of the mechanisms $M_i$ from $\mathcal{M}^*$ by executing $M_i.\runFunc()$ and the output $\omega_i$ will be returned to the analyst. \system then increments $B_{i-1}$ by the actual privacy loss $\epsilon_i$ rather than the upperbound $\upperbound$ (Line~\ref{analyzeloss}).
+As explained above, in some cases $\epsilon_i < \upperbound$ as different execution paths in the mechanism can have different privacy loss.
+Nevertheless, the privacy analyzer guarantees that the execution of any sequence of mechanisms $(M_1,M_2,\ldots,M_i)$ before it halts is $B$-differentially private (see Section~\ref{sec:analyzer}, Theorem~\ref{thm:privacy}).

-\eat{ \am{drop next para} There are three key contributions for this privacy engine: (i) We formalize a small set of primitives with tolerance requirements that are sufficient to complete a large class of cleaning tasks; (ii) For these primitives, we develop translation algorithms that translate the tolerance requirements to perturbation mechanisms such that the mechanisms satisfy the tolerance requirements with minimum privacy leakage and this privacy leakage can be composed easily by the privacy analyzer; (iii) The privacy analyzer compute the overall privacy loss of a strategy using moment accountant, the most advanced composition technique, with no need of knowing the exact queries. }

-The following sections will describe the set of aggregate query primitives supported by \system, the privacy translator and the privacy analyzer.